LevShisterov/BugfixedHL/Readme.txt

     Fixed delta.lst to allow attachment to entities with numbers higher then 255.
     #36: Don't execute servercfgfile on map change.
     Actually use player fields encode data for custom encoder, not entity fields.
+    0.1.910 2015-07-15:
+    Added workaround for sticks when sliding on inclined surfaces.
+    Revert mp_bunnyhop and clockwindow cvars to default values for multiplayer.
+    Fixed potential buffer overflow in Host_Say and ClientUserInfoChanged.
+    Fixed stick to a floor when trying to climb onto a ladder while crouch.
+    #27: Added mp_selfgauss cvar to turn on/off selfgauss.